nerolation/ETH-Amsterdam-Vault/README.md

 </div>

 ## This is the official repository of join(T)
-### First Price Winner in the category "Most creative implementation" at the ETHAmsterdam Hachathon 2022!
+### First Price Winner in the category "Most creative implementation" at the ETHAmsterdam Hackathon 2022!

 * Using Voltz Protocol, join(T) allows for pooled, tokenized, and continuous IRS positions.
 Our contracts enable USDC deposits and withdrawals, no Aave downtime, and tradeable fixed rate positions.